 Compatible with other Ecowitt sensors

 If the Ecowitt Wittboy reminds you of the WeatherFlow Tempest, that’s not a coincidence.
 The Wittboy sports all the features which made the Tempest so revolutionary, including the haptic rain sensor.
-Early reviews by customers are mixed, so we’re a little leery of giving the Wittboy top honours at this time.
+Early customer reviews are mixed, so we’re a little leery of giving the Wittboy top honours at this time.

 - All-in-One Outdoor Sensor: wind vane, wind speed cups, UV / solar radiation sensor, thermo-hygrometer sensor, and rain gauge